Skip to main content

 warning

-You need to follow the steps to deploy locally before attempting to deploy to a cloud provider as that section covers some common configuration changes that this section extends on.
+You need to follow the steps to deploy locally before attempting to deploy to a remote Kubernetes cluster as that section covers some common configuration changes that this section extends on.

 The main differences for deploying to a remote cluster instead of locally are:

-• Adding a credential for Pulumi to authenticate with that provider
+• Adding a kubeconfig for Pulumi to authenticate with the remote Kuberenetes cluster

 • Adding the necessary Redwood configuration to create and publish the necessary Docker images